miladxandi/Simplist/README.md

 >Password: Empty ( without value or an empty string)

-You can change these values by going to Model layer and change them in Database.phtml in Connection folder, or go to this address:
+You can change these values by going to Model layer and change them in Connection.phtml in Core/Configurations folder, or go to this address:

->Model/Connection/Database.phtml
+>Core/Configurations/Connection.phtml

 Note: There is a SQL Table file in "Resources" folder that you can easily import it to your local or online MySQL database

-Until you\`re working on local a working directory, the HTTPS protocol is turned off, but if you want to upload it on your server, the HTTPS protocol can be turned on by making the "SecureProtocol" `true` in the Middleware list, at the Important Folder you can find a Security file, or go to this address:
+Until you\`re working on a local working directory, the HTTPS protocol is turned off, but if you want to upload it on your server, the HTTPS protocol can be turned on by making the "SecureProtocol" `true` in the Core Folder, at the Configurations Folder you can find a Routing file, or go to this address:
->Middleware/Important/Security.phtml
+>Core/Configurations/Routing.phtml

-You can change the `$this->CoreSecurity->SecureProtocol(false);` to `$this->CoreSecurity->SecureProtocol(true);`
+You can change the `$SecureProtocol = false;` to `$SecureProtocol = true;`

 It\`s completely installed and ready for use.